conquered-it/OJ/README.md

 ## Added authorization
 * Passport package is used
 * 3 roles - user, author, admin
+* Only author can add/update problems
+* Only user can make submissions

 ## Incomplete features
 * TLE/MLE/RTE cases not handled yet